Causal classification of spatiotemporal quantum correlations: Supplemental Material

 The third equation holds due to the fact that Pauli operators and the identity operator form a complete basis for all linear operators and so $\proj{e_i} = \frac{1}{2}\sum_{k}\tr[\bsigma_k \proj{e_i}]\bsigma_k, \forall i$.\\

-Hence, we conclude that any separable states of zero discord belong to $\mathcal{S}\cap\mathcal{T}$. \end{proof} It is noteworthy that \cref{ex:discord} is consistent with the known result in Ref.\ \cite{brodutch13vanishingdiscord}.
-Imagine that the initial state between the system of interest $A$ and an environmental system $E$ is prepared in a zero discord state as above, the system after Alice's observation is subject to the swap operation, and Bob receive the system.
+Hence, we conclude that any separable states of zero discord \cite{ollivier2001quantum,henderson2001classical,modi2012classical} belong to $\mathcal{S}\cap\mathcal{T}$. \end{proof} It is noteworthy that \cref{ex:discord} is consistent with the known result in Ref.\ \cite{brodutch13vanishingdiscord}.
+Imagine that the initial state between the system of interest $A$ and an environmental system $E$ is prepared in a zero discord state as above, the composite system after Alice's observation is subject to the swap operation, and Bob receive the system $E$ instead of the system $A$.
 Then the collective state of the composite system $AB$ coincides with the initial zero discord state.
 In such manner, the collective state of the composite system $AB$ can be interpreted as that of the composite system $AE$.
-In proof, we showed that the zero discord of the initial state always induces the reduced dynamic which is represented by a CPTP map.
+In proof, we showed that the zero discord of the initial state induces the reduced dynamic (as represented by a pseudo-channel) which is always represented by a CPTP map.
 This provides a comprehensive understanding how vanishing quantum discord in the initial correlation between the system and the environmental system is related to complete positivity of reduced dynamics, by constructing the reduced dynamics explicitly.